-The shoot goes perfectly, scenes are spotless, and your confidence level is high.
+The shoot goes perfectly, the scenes are spotless, and your confidence level is high.
 But then, you sit down to listen to the recording, and there it is, that continuous, annoying hissing sound.
 At that moment, instead of editing it, you’re left with the question of how to get rid of hiss in the audio.

 Don’t panic, though; audio cleanup is not such a difficult task when a professional handles it, so don’t think about going for another take.
 There are practical solutions to removing the hissing noise in the audio.
 Our experts at Media Medic will save you from spending a lot of time, effort, and money on another recording attempt.
+You can read our latest article on hidden listening devices for the car, by clicking here.

 But to give you more insight, let’s describe what causes the hissing noise distorting your audio.